cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-09-09 (2)

+`6069a3ea`, `d160122e`, `8014f395`, `78ab1974`, `9bb04e2f` MIDI 1.0 is finished,
+and moves to `q/midi/`.
+What existed was the wire messages and a dispatch onto processor overloads.
+What was missing was everything spanning more than one message, which is what MPE and MIDI 2.0 will stand on.
+Four readers now cover
+it: registered and unregistered parameters, 14 bit controller pairs, a byte stream reader with sysex, and the channel mode controllers as message types.

+The shape changed once, mid-flight, and it was worth the rework.
+The first two readers took a raw message and ended by calling dispatch themselves, which made them impossible to chain: the data entry controllers, 6 and 38, are a coarse and fine pair, so a controller reader in front of a parameter reader would eat every data entry and the parameter would never get its value.
+Each reader is now a processor that wraps a processor, handling what it knows and forwarding the rest inward.
+Dispatch is called once, at the front, and stages nest in one expression through class template argument deduction.
+That ordering trap is a test rather than a comment.

+    auto chain = midi::rpn_reader{midi::cc14_reader{my_synth}};
+    midi::dispatch(msg, time, chain);

+Decisions worth keeping.
+A coarse half reports immediately rather than waiting for a fine half that in most cases never arrives, so a controller sending both reports twice, coarse then refined; the alternative needs a timeout, and a library that may run in an audio callback has no clock.
+A sysex too long for the reader's buffer is dropped whole and counted, never truncated, because a truncated sysex is a different message from the one sent and could write the wrong patch to an instrument.
+And the null parameter number, 127/127, ends a selection, so a stray data entry after a finished gesture lands nowhere.

+The sysex builder came from nexus, where it has been since 2016, unchanged in
+substance: marker, the three byte identifier, payload masked to seven bits, end marker.
+Its encoding and the new reader's agreed without either being touched, which a round trip test now pins.
+The reader's own type is `sysex_view`, since `sysex` is the message you build to send. nexus keeps `midi_stream`, which is bound to Energia's serial port.

+51 new tests, each written before the code.
+Two rules were deliberately mutated to check the suite bites: dropping the null parameter number and the value clamp failed two tests, and dropping the system common reset and the sysex overflow count failed two more.
+57 tests pass in total.

 ## 2026-09-09

 `77f67967`, `4a60456d` PortMidi is retired; q_io reaches MIDI hardware through